 Please make sure to maintain careful records detailing when copies of broadcast programs are made, performed in public, and destroyed.
 Also, please note that none of the above exceptions to infringement applies where the copy of the broadcast was received by unlawful means.
 For example, it would be a copyright infringement to show any program - even a news or news commentary program - that was copied from an illegal satellite transmission or an unauthorized Internet streaming site.

 Yes.
 Go to Learning Commons in Lac La Biche or Cold Lake to locate materials purchased by the College.
-You may also look through the video collections available to the College community (1) purchased online video collection; (2) Internet Archive; and (3) CBC Digital Archives.
-For more information contact the Public Services Librarian, at email@example.com.
+You may also look through the video collections available to the College community (1) Licensed streaming video collections ; (2) Internet Archive; and (3) CBC Digital Archives.
+For more information contact the Public Services Librarian, at firstname.lastname@example.org.

 Yes, subject to any terms and conditions governing the use of the content on the website.
 Make sure to check the website's terms and conditions before showing the website to your class.
 Also, if you have reason to believe that the material is infringing someone's copyright, do not show it to your class.
 For example, do not play a clip of a film downloaded from an illegal file-sharing website, and use caution when accessing material from user-driven streaming sites like YouTube.

 8. Are students allowed to perform a song or a play during a lecture?